Thunderbird Entertainment: Von Braun: Dreamer of Space, Engineer of War

-Great Pacific Media, the factual division of Thunderbird Entertainment Group, is in development on its first scripted project – a premium drama series about Nazi scientist Wernher Von Braun and his role in the US space program.
+Great Pacific Media, the factual division of Thunderbird Entertainment Group, is in development on its first scripted project, a premium drama series about Nazi scientist Wernher Von Braun and his role in the US space program.
 Thunderbird's president Mark Miller will executive produce on behalf of Great Pacific Media.
 Thunderbird and Miller acquired the IP from the Smithsonian Institution last year.

-Recent and Past productions
+Recent and past productions

 Lego Star Wars Holiday Special for Disney+

 In August 2020, it was announced that Disney+ would be premiering a one-off Star Wars Lego animation.
-The Lego Star Wars Special will premiere exclusively on Disney+ on November 17, 2020.
-Produced by Vancouver-based Atomic Cartoons (Thunderbird's Kids and Family Division), the Lego Group and Lucasfilm, it is being directed by Ken Cunningham and written by David Shayne, who is also a co-executive producer.
+The special was set to premiere exclusively on Disney+ on November 17, 2020.
+Produced by Vancouver-based Atomic Cartoons (Thunderbird's Kids and Family Division), the Lego Group, and Lucasfilm, it was directed by Ken Cunningham and written by David Shayne, who was also a co-executive producer.

 Somewhere Between

 Thunderbird Entertainment commenced production on a 10-episode first season of the new drama-thriller Somewhere Between in March 2017.
 The series aired on ABC in 2017 and was written by Stephen Tolkin.
-Tolkin executive produced the series with Thunderbird's Executive Chair of the Board Ivan Fecan and Joseph Broido.
+Tolkin executive produced the series with Thunderbird's executive chair of the board Ivan Fecan and Joseph Broido.

 Blade Runner 2049

 Thunderbird Entertainment owns a 50 percent stake in the Blade Runner franchise and was an active partner in the production of Blade Runner 2049.
 On August 18, 2011, it was announced that Ridley Scott had signed on to direct and produce the new instalment of Blade Runner.

-On February 27, 2015, it was announced that Canadian Director Denis Villeneuve would be directing the sequel, and on February 28, 2015, it was confirmed that Harrison Ford will reprise his role as Rick Deckard.
-On May 21, 2015, award-winning Cinematographer Roger Deakins joined the Blade Runner sequel.
+On February 27, 2015, it was announced that Canadian director Denis Villeneuve would direct the sequel, and on February 28, 2015, it was confirmed that Harrison Ford would reprise his role as Rick Deckard.
+On May 21, 2015, award-winning Cinematographer Roger Deakins joined the project.

-In addition to Ford, the film starred Ryan Gosling.
+The film also starred Ryan Gosling.
 Other cast members include Robin Wright, Dave Bautista, Jared Leto, Ana de Armas, Sylvia Hoeks, Carla Juri and Mackenzie Davis.
-Tim Gamble and Frank Giustra served as Executive Producers on behalf of Thunderbird Entertainment.
+Tim Gamble and Frank Giustra served as executive producers on behalf of Thunderbird Entertainment.
 The film was released in 2017.

 Package Deal

-On May 29, 2012, CityTV's original content team announced that it had commissioned Package Deal, a new comedy series produced by Thunderbird Entertainment and created by Andrew Orenstein (Malcolm in the Middle, 3rd Rock from the Sun).
+On May 29, 2012, CityTV's original content team announced that it had commissioned Package Deal, a new comedy series produced by Thunderbird Entertainment and created by Andrew Orenstein ((Malcolm in the Middle, 3rd Rock from the Sun)).
 Package Deal was a 13-episode, half-hour, multi-camera original comedy about three overly close brothers and the woman who comes between them.
-On April 1, 2013, it was announced that Package Deal would begin airing on the CityTV network starting Monday, May 6, 2013, at 8:30 pm PST.
-The second season premiered on CityTV on September 12, 2014, and on April 20, 2015, it was announced by Thunderbird that the sitcom would be made available to stream in the US on Hulu.
+On April 1, 2013, it was announced that the show would begin airing on the CityTV network on Monday, May 6, 2013, at 8:30 pm PST.
+The second season premiered on CityTV on September 12, 2014.On April 20, 2015, Thunderbird announced that the sitcom would be made available to stream in the US on Hulu.
 Package Deal stars Randal Edwards, Harland Williams, Jay Malone, Julia Voth and Jill Morrison.